anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Algorithm Choices for Voucher Artifacts

 When designing Pledge devices, manufacturers choose algorithms and signature formats - which they also need to support in their MASA.
-As explained in {{RFC8995, Section 2.5}}, the Pledge is a creation of the manufacturer, and thus the manufacturer (in the form of the Manufacturer Authorized Signing Authority (MASA)) has knowledge of the capabilities of the Pledge.
+As explained in {{BRSKI, Section 2.5}}, the Pledge is a creation of the manufacturer, and thus the manufacturer (in the form of the Manufacturer Authorized Signing Authority (MASA)) has knowledge of the capabilities of the Pledge.
 Specifically, the manufacturer knows what signature algorithm the Pledge is going to use (to sign a PVR or to validate a Voucher), and can verify this, thus there is no need (or opportunity) to negotiate the algorithm or signature (CMS, JWS, COSE) scheme.